A Proximal Diffusion Strategy for Multi-Agent Optimization with Sparse Affine Constraints: Proof of Theorem

 \section{Proof of Theorem \ref{coro-linear-conv}}

-In this Appendix, we show that the dual coupled diffusion strategy converges linearly for smooth cost functions and under the additional assumption that the matrix $\cB$ has full row rank.
 From the structure of $\cB$ in \eqref{calBtran}, it can be confirmed that $\cB$ having full row rank is equivalent to assuming that each matrix ${\rm blkcol}\{B_{e,k}\}_{e \in \cE_k}$ has full row rank.
 This is illustrated in Fig. \ref{fig:constructionBexample}.
 Because two different agents belonging to the same cluster are located differently in $\sy^e$, it holds that the block rows of $\cB$ are zeros except at one location.
 Recall that $B_{ek} \in \real^{S_e \times Q_k}$.
 Therefore, an equivalent statement is to say that ${\rm blkcol}\{B_{e,k}\}_{e \in \cE_k}$ has full row rank.